tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

 **How did this roster happen?** In a parallel universe, you _know_ how this roster happened.
 You'd know, because they showed up to TI10 and made HISTORY.
 Instead, they lost in a 5 game series against OG in the TI10 WEU quals and were nearly forgotten to time.
 Thankfully, they persevered.
 Well most of them.
-Fata was formerly a member of this team but was un-amicably removed after Tour 1 Regional Finals and replaced with Saksa.
+Fata was a founding member of this team but was un-amicably removed after Tour 1 Regional Finals and replaced with Saksa.

 **How was their DPC year?** 1212 points